 The development of Intensity-Modulated Radiation Therapy (IMRT) has proven extremely beneficial in the treatment of head and neck cancers.
 Using computer-guided, pinpoint precision, the radiation is delivered in higher doses without significant damage to surrounding tissue.

 Technological advances in imaging, such as 3-D MRI, provide a picture that almost dissects the tumor and surrounding tissues.
 This is essential in providing exact direction for treatment.
 PET scans are used routinely to complete staging of your cancer.
 Sentinel node biopsies are performed on patients meeting nationally determined guidelines (during surgery) that help determine the spread of head and neck cancers and melanoma.

 Nutrition is a concern for many head and neck cancer patients.
-The dietitians at Memorial’s Centers for Cancer Support offer advice and support to patients and family members who need to select appropriate food choices.
+The dietitians at CHI Memorial’s Centers for Cancer Support offer advice and support to patients and family members who need to select appropriate food choices.

 A team of nurses, educators, dietitians, chaplain and social workers offer free services to all cancer patients and their families.
-Memorial believes that caring for the mind, body and spirit is an important part of treating the whole patient, not simply the cancer.
+CHI Memorial believes that caring for the mind, body and spirit is an important part of treating the whole patient, not simply the cancer.
 Call (423) 495-7778 for more information on cancer support services.